 “I’ll call him right now, and I’ll tell my dad, too.
 We’ll leave right now and come to your house.”

 “My dad’ll be with me.
-You know how big he is so I’ll be okay.
-I’m going to hang up and call my granddad and then my dad and I’ll be there in a few minutes.”
+You know how big he is, so we’ll be okay.
+I’m going to hang up and call my granddad, and then my dad and I’ll be there in a few minutes.”
 Mike ended the call.
 Jeremy wished Mike had listened to him about staying away.

 It took some time for Leo to get up from where he had fallen in the dirt in front of Jeremy’s house.
 He couldn’t use his badly cut hands to push himself off the ground, so he rolled onto his right side.
-Using his legs and elbows he was finally able to get on his knees, then to shakily stand.
+Using his legs and elbows, he was finally able to get on his knees and shakily stand.
 He leaned against the side of the house until he felt like he could walk.

-As he stumbled down the street he mumbled to himself, “Gotta get th’ car an’ th’ hospit’l, get th’ cuts fixed.
-Aft’r gonna get my gun outta th’ trunk an’ come back an’ kill that fuck’n kid.”
+As he stumbled down the street, he mumbled to himself, “Gotta get th’ car an’ th’ hospit’l, get th’ cuts fixed.
+Aft’r that gonna get my gun outta th’ trunk an’ come back an’ kill that fuck’n kid.”
 The gun was one he’d bought earlier off the street in Oakland.

-When he got to the car he tried to get the keys out of his right pants pocket but the pain and blood made that usually trivial task impossible.
+When he got to the car, he tried to get the keys out of his right side pants pocket, but the pain and blood made that usually trivial task impossible.
 He had a knife in a sheath on his ankle.
-He pulled it out and, despite the cut, used his right hand to carefully cut his right pants pocket open.
-Once he got the keys the tasks of opening the car door, getting into the car, and putting the key into the ignition all seemed almost impossible to Leo and thus took a long time.
-Long enough that he was still trying to start the car when the police cars arrived, followed by the ambulance and a fire engine.
+He pulled it out and, despite the cuts, used his right hand to carefully slit open his right pants pocket.
+Once he got the keys, the tasks of opening the car door, getting into the car, and putting the key into the ignition, seemed almost impossible to Leo and thus took a long time.
+Long enough, he was still trying to start the car when the police cars arrived, followed by the ambulance and a fire engine.
 The street was blocked, and Leo knew that he was fucked.

-Leo thought about what he could do while he waited for the cops.
+Leo thought about what he could do next while waiting for the cops to walk up to his car.
 He’d tell them that Jeremy had attacked him without provocation.
 He knew that word; it had been used in charges when he’d been arrested several times for beating up guys that had given him trouble.

 Jeremy’s fear was increasing.
 He was shaking and felt like he might faint.
 He recognized that he was about to collapse, so he crossed his arms on the dining room table and rested his head against his arms.
-At first he wasn’t sure what to do.
+At first, he wasn’t sure what else to do.
 He was still shaken by what happened and how he’d responded.
 He looked down and saw all the blood on his hands.
-He got up and washed them in the kitchen sink, then he wet the dish cloth and used it to wash his face and the back of his neck which made him feel better.
-He returned to the dining room and sat down at the table.
-He picked up his cellphone.
+He got up and washed them in the kitchen sink, then he wet the dishcloth and used it to wash his face and the back of his neck, which made him feel better.
+He returned to the dining room and sat down at the table, and picked up his cellphone.
 The little window for the 911 call he’d placed was still open.
 He clicked it.